 As a home service business owner, you need to ask yourself one question: are you effectively utilizing email marketing?
 Or, to take it a step further, are you utilizing email marketing at all?

 One advantage of email marketing for home services is that it’s never too late to start, and it’s relatively easy to get started.
-However, if you want consistent results, you have to build a solid foundation.
+However, you must build a solid foundation if you want consistent results.
 In addition, you must be willing to go the extra mile to make your messages stand out.

 Contractor Webmasters explores effective email marketing messages for home service companies in the following post.